-Consistent with Chapter 1 of the California Building Code and the Residential Building Code, if a person commences construction work without first obtaining a building permit, or when current construction work is inconsistent with the underlying building permit or zoning, the Compliance Officer shall issue a Stop Work Notice (Form 16), ordering the construction work to cease immediately, unless reasons or circumstances exist that call for withholding or delaying such Notice, which reasons or circumstances shall be documented in each file.
-If the Stop Work Notice is issued, the Compliance Officer shall then follow the procedures set forth in section 5 of this policy manual.
+Consistent with Chapter 1 of the California Building Code and the Residential Building Code, if a person commences construction work without first obtaining a building permit, or when current construction work is inconsistent with the underlying building permit or zoning, the Compliance Officer may issue a Stop Work Notice (Form 16), ordering the construction work to cease immediately.
+The Compliance officer shall then follow the procedures set forth in section 5 of this policy manual.